Get to Know us

 When she’s not counseling or studying, Emma loves exercising and spending time in nature, exploring Austin with her husband, cooking, baking, spending time with friends and family, and being around

-Emma Holder (she/her/hers) is a Licensed Master Social Worker (LMSW) supervised by Mary Duffy, LCSW.
+Emma Holder (she/her/hers) is a Licensed Clinical Social Worker (LCSW).
 Emma earned a Bachelor of Arts in Literature and Theater from New College of Florida and a Master’s in Social Work from the University of Texas at Austin, where she studied motivational interviewing, trauma, and attachment theory.
 After working as a teacher, comedian, and writer for over a decade, Emma wanted to find a more direct way to help people and decided to pursue her social work degree.
 Emma has a collaborative and empathetic approach to therapy and truly believes the client is the expert in their own lives.
 She is honored to get to join people on their mental health journey and excited to help them find the tools they need to bring out their strengths and meet their emotional goals.
 Emma has a background in working with adolescents and finds joy in helping them feel supported and heard.
 She is a proponent of self-compassion, humor and mindfulness.
 She loves animals, especially her dog, Saul Bellow.
 She is passionate about being an advocate for social justice for all and enjoys comedy, writing, dancing, and watching reality television.

 Kayla Haygood (she/her) is a Licensed Master Social Worker, supervised by Ashley Porter, LCSW-S. Kayla earned her Master’s degree from Baylor University in 2020 with an emphasis in clinical work.
 Her background includes working at a partial hospitalization program for individuals with eating disorders, where she became familiar with using DBT in both group and individual settings.
 She also has professional experience working with adolescents in the juvenile justice system, mood and anxiety disorders, and women experiencing homelessness.